Angelfall (Penryn and the End of Days #1)

 Mercy weaves through the day-to-day commitments of Lela’s small life, but her focus remains turned to the limited fragments she can piece together from the past.
-In dreams, Luc visits her, telling her of their great love for one another, begging her to find him, or to find the man who can lead … Continue reading
+In dreams, Luc visits her, telling her of their great love for one another, begging her to find him, or to find the man who … Continue reading

 The Girl Who Played Chess with an Angel